Sage Bank Feeds

 • Company Logo URL: Link to your logo for white-labeling the Rutter-powered authentication flow in Sage's setup process.

-• Company Country Code: Your company's supported region.
+• Company Country Code: Your company's region.

 Connect to the Accounting System